 10. Arbitration.
 Any dispute relating to this Agreement shall be resolved by binding, self-administered arbitration pursuant to the Commercial Arbitration Rules of the American Arbitration Association ("AAA") and all such proceedings shall be subject to the Federal Arbitration Act.
-A single arbitrator shall be selected under the expedited rules of the AAA.
-Only damages allowed pursuant to this Agreement may be awarded and the arbitrator shall have no authority to award treble, exemplary or punitive damages of any type under any circumstances regardless of whether such damages may be available under Texas law.
+There shall be three arbitrators.
+Each party shall designate an arbitrator, who need not be neutral, within 30 days of receiving notification of the filing with the AAA of a demand for arbitration.
+The two arbitrators so designated shall elect a third arbitrator.
+If either party fails to designate an arbitrator within the time specified or the two parties’ arbitrators fail to designate a third arbitrator within 30 days of their appointment, the third arbitrator shall be appointed by AAA.
+Only damages allowed pursuant to this Agreement may be awarded and the arbitrator shall have no authority to award treble, exemplary or punitive damages of any type under any circumstances regardless of whether such damages may be available under Texas law or under the laws of the Province of Alberta for those Transactions in which the Delivery Point(s) is located in Canada.

 11. Damages/Law.
 For breach of any provision for which an express remedy or measure of damages is herein provided, such express remedy or measure of damages shall be the sole and exclusive remedy hereunder, the obligor's liability shall be limited as set forth in such provision and all other remedies or damages at law or in equity are waived.
 If no remedy or measure of damages is expressly herein provided, the obligor's liability shall be limited to direct actual damages only, such direct actual damages shall be the sole and exclusive remedy hereunder and all other remedies or damages at law or in equity are waived.
 Unless expressly herein provided, neither party shall be liable for consequential, incidental, punitive, exemplary or indirect damages, lost profits or other business interruption damages, in tort, contract, under any indemnity provision or otherwise.
 Notwithstanding any other provision in this agreement, in no event shall either party be liable for any penalties or charges assessed by any transporter for the unauthorized receipt of gas by the other party.
-Buyer acknowledges that it has entered into this agreement and is contracting for the goods to be supplied by Seller based solely upon the express representations and warranties herein and, subject thereto, accepts such goods "as-is" and "with all faults.
-For those transactions in which the Delivery Point(s) is located in Canada, such transactions and the rights and duties of the parties arising herefrom shall be governed by the laws of the Province of Alberta and each party hereby submits to the non-exclusive jurisdiction of the courts of the Province of Alberta.
-For those transactions in which the Delivery Point(s) is not located in Canada, such transactions and the rights and duties of the parties arising herefrom shall be governed by the laws of the state of Texas.
+Buyer acknowledges that it has entered into this agreement and is contracting for the goods to be supplied by Seller based solely upon the express representations and warranties herein and, subject thereto, accepts such goods "as-is" and "with all faults".
+For those Transactions in which the Delivery Point(s) is located in Canada, such Transactions and the rights and duties of the parties arising herefrom shall be governed by the laws of the Province of Alberta and each party hereby submits to the non-exclusive jurisdiction of the courts of the Province of Alberta.
+For those Transactions in which the Delivery Point(s) is not located in Canada, such Transactions and the rights and duties of the parties arising herefrom shall be governed by the laws of the state of Texas.